mahtandakil/AGE/README.md

 * 0.10.5 - Texture resize function
 * 0.10.6 - Proper use of the destructor instructions
 * 0.10.7 - Recode the test examples to fit the new processes
+* 0.10.8 - Rename references to API or SDL from prefixed values filesfit the new processes
 * 1.0.0 - TQ1: HD
 * 1.0.1 - Draw circles
 * 1.0.2 - Circular area collision system
 *
 *
 * DEV NOTES
-* int AGE::deployAnimation(string src, string tag
+*
-* AGE::moveAnimation
+*
 *
 ****************************************************************************/